EC152/QuantProjects/README.md

 # QuantProjects

 A collection of quantitative finance projects to build skills in maths, statistics, programming, and trading research.
+Projects 1 - 10 are completed using Python and 11 - 13 using C++.
+It is all documented in Jupyter Notebooks under the corresponding file names.

-## Projects
+## Python Projects

 1. Market Data Collector, Visualiser & EDA Toolkit (Foundation)
 - Goal: Build a toolkit to fetch, clean, and explore financial data.